Commonwealth approvals (EPBC)

 Impacts will be managed through a salvage and translocation plan.
 This will involve harvesting, dividing and propagating, and then planting in a suitable location.

-We’re working closely with local councils and other land owners to find suitable translocation sites.
-To view the Matted Flax-lily Salvage and Translocation Plan - click here PDF, 9.3 MB.
+To view the Matted Flax-lily Salvage and Translocation Plan click here, PDF, 5.3 MB.

 The Studley Park Gum is a local hybrid of the River Red Gum and Swamp Gum.
 It is not a federally listed species, but is significant for the state of Victoria.
 The trees are included in the Commonwealth approval for the project because they are found on Commonwealth land at Simpson Barracks.